-A Comprehensive Psychological Assessment (CPA) is the systematic collection, analysis developmental, behavioural, socioemotional, cognitive and/or educational for the purpose of making inferences about underlying brain function.
+A Comprehensive Psychological Assessment (CPA) is the systematic collection and analysis of developmental, behavioural, socioemotional, cognitive and/or educational information for the purpose of making inferences about underlying brain function.

 These inferences are achieved by investigating an individual's strengths and weaknesses across the aforementioned areas and identifying any patterns that may exist.